-1. For the purposes of this Agreement, the term "permanent establishment" means a fixed place of business through which the business of an enterprise is wholly or partly carried on.
+1. For the purposes of this Agreement, the term "permanent establishment" means a fixed place of business through which the business of the enterprise is wholly or partly carried on.

-- 2. The term "permanent establishment" includes especially: - (a) a place of management; - (b) a branch; - (c) an office; - (d) a factory; - (e) a workshop; - (f) a mine, an oil or gas well, a quarry or any other place of extraction or exploitation of natural resources; - (g) an installation or structure used for exploration for natural resources. - 3.
-The term "permanent establishment" likewise encompasses: - (a) a building site, a construction, assembly or installation project or any supervisory activity in connection with such site or project, but only where such site, project or activity continues for a period of more than six months; - (b) the furnishing of services, including consultancy services, by an enterprise through employees or other personnel engaged by an enterprise for such purpose, but only where activities of that nature continue (for the same or a connected project) within the Contracting State for a period or periods exceeding in the aggregate 90 days in any twelve-month period commencing or ending in the fiscal year concerned; - (c) the performance of professional services or other activities of an independent character by an individual, but only where those services or activities continue within a Contracting State for a period or periods exceeding in the aggregate 90 days in any twelve-month period commencing or ending in the fiscal year concerned.
+- 2. The term "permanent establishment" shall include: - (a) a place of management; - (b) a branch; - (c) an office; - (d) a factory; - (e) a workshop; - (f) a warehouse, in relation to a person providing storage facilities for others; - (g) a mine, an oil or gas well, a quarry or any other place of extraction of natural resources; and - (h) an installation or structure used for the exploration of natural resources. - 3.
+The term "permanent establishment" likewise encompasses: - (a) a building site or a construction, installation or assembly project, or supervisory activities in connection therewith, but only if the site, project or activity lasts more than twelve months; - (b) the furnishing of services by an enterprise through employees or other personnel engaged by an enterprise for such purpose, but only where activities of that nature continue (for the same or a connected project) within the Contracting State for a period or periods exceeding in the aggregate 183 days in any twelve-month period commencing or ending in the fiscal year concerned; - (c) the performance of professional services or other activities of an independent character by an individual, but only where those services or activities continue within a Contracting State for a period or periods exceeding in the aggregate 183 days in any twelve-month period commencing or ending in the fiscal year concerned.

-4. Notwithstanding the preceding provisions of this Article the term "permanent establishment" shall be deemed not to include:
+4. Notwithstanding the preceding provisions of this Article, the term "permanent establishment" shall be deemed not to include:

-- (a) the use of facilities solely for the purpose of storage, display or delivery of goods or merchandise belonging to the enterprise; - (b) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of storage, display or delivery; - (c) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of processing by another enterprise; - (d) the maintenance of a fixed place of business solely for the purpose of purchasing goods or merchandise, or of collecting information, for the enterprise; - (e) the maintenance of a fixed place of business solely for the purpose of carrying on, for the enterprise, any other activity of a preparatory or auxiliary character; and - (f) the maintenance of a fixed place of business solely for any combination of activities mentioned in subparagraphs (a) to (e), provided that the overall activity of the fixed place of business resulting from this combination is of a preparatory or auxiliary character.
+- (a) the use of facilities solely for the purpose of storage, display or delivery of goods or merchandise belonging to the enterprise; - (b) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of storage, display or delivery; - (c) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of processing by another enterprise; - (d) the maintenance of a fixed place of business solely for the purpose of purchasing goods or merchandise, or for collecting information, for the enterprise; - (e) the maintenance of a fixed place of business solely for the purpose of advertising, for the supply of information, for scientific research or for similar activities which have a preparatory or auxiliary character, for the enterprise; and

+(f) the maintenance of a fixed place of business solely for any combination of activities mentioned in subparagraphs (a) to (e), provided that the overall activity of the fixed place of business resulting from this combination is of a preparatory or auxiliary character.